 If you work on a remote team, you need an efficient way to communicate.
 Even in-house teams can benefit from popular workspaces such as Slack or Microsoft Teams.
 With both being at the top of the workspace market, you should consider which one is right for you.

-Depending on the features you need, you might already have a clear winner.
+Depending on the features you need, you might already have a clear winner in mind.
 But if not, you can read our guide to figure out which is best for you.

 Both Slack and Microsoft Teams offer fairly similar conversation threads for messages including plain text and tagging.
 Both support GIFs as well, though Teams simply provides a more robust way to fully convey your messages.
 For instance, to insert a GIF into your Slack message, you must enter a command, like “/giphy image name.”

 As for customizing the message interface, Slack offers a better variety.
 You can switch between light and dark themes to change the overall appearance.
-For a more customized feel, you can switch the sidebar colors between 10 options, such as Dagobah and Nocturne, that complement your overall theme or create a custom theme for yourself.
+For a more customized feel, you can switch the sidebar colors between various preset options that complement your overall theme or create a custom theme for yourself.

-Meanwhile, Microsoft’s client merely swaps between three general themes: Light, dark, and high contrast.
+Meanwhile, Microsoft’s client merely swaps between three general themes: Default (light), dark, and high contrast.
 There are no specific color options despite the client’s Windows-based roots.